jjghockey/ACS_EXPLORER_SMALL/README.md

 # ACS_EXPLORER_SMALL

 Repository for a smaller version of the ACS EXPLORER that can fit into shinyapps.io.
 The original version is located in ACS_EXPLORER and includes all 50 states.
-This version only includes the Pacific Northwest and the Southwest region of the United States.
+This version only includes the Pacific (CA, OR, WA) region of the United States.

 Shiny APP to explore the American Community Survey Data